rafaelcunha2013/rafaelcunha2013.github.io/_projects/7_RL_challenge.md

         The CityLearn Challenge 2023 addresses this multi-faceted nature of advanced control in buildings by blending the challenges of control algorithm design, forecast quality and grid-resilience.
 The CityLearn Challenge 2023 presents a control track as done in previous challenges as well as introduces an independent forecast track where, both tracks are run in parallel and utilize the same dataset.

         <br><br>
-        The <a href="https://www.aicrowd.com/challenges/neurips-2023-citylearn-challenge">CityLearn Challenge 2023</a> presents a <span style="color: #00ab37;">control track</span> as done in previous challenges as well as introduces an independent <span style="color: #00ab37;">forecast track</span> where, both tracks are run in parallel and utilize the same dataset.
+        The <a href="https://www.aicrowd.com/challenges/neurips-2023-citylearn-challenge">CityLearn Challenge 2023</a> presents a <a href="https://www.aicrowd.com/challenges/neurips-2023-citylearn-challenge/problems/control-track-citylearn-challenge">control track</a> as done in previous challenges as well as introduces an independent <a href="https://www.aicrowd.com/challenges/neurips-2023-citylearn-challenge/problems/forecasting-track-citylearn-challenge">forecasting track</a> where, both tracks are run in parallel and utilize the same dataset.

         <br><br>
         In the <span style="color: #00ab37;">control track</span>, participants will develop energy management agent(s) and an optional custom reward function (in RLC solutions) to manage electrical and domestic hot water energy storage systems, and heat pump power in a synthetic single-family neighborhood under normal grid-operation and power outages.